OULibraries/msys2-setup/02-ssh.md

 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```
 Fill in your personal email and a strong passphrase, but it's fine to accept the rest of the defaults.
-You may wish to include your username and the date in your key's filename, especially if you have multiple keys to keep track of.
+If you change the name of the key files, you may need to account for that in the `ssh-agent` script below.

 ## Set up SSH Agent